ChrisWaites/human/README.md

 ### Redeeming from Your Account

-To redeem funds, if you haven't already, login and visit `https://people-api-server.herokuapp.com/register` to register for a Stripe account.
+To redeem funds, if you haven't already, login and visit `https://people-api-server.herokuapp.com/register` to register for a Stripe account connected to our platform.

 You should see your Stripe account id update within your profile at `https://people-api-server.herokuapp.com/profile`.